Does Guernsey have a depositor compensation scheme?

 What is the Commission's approach to upstreaming?

 The Commission sets limits on the up-streaming of assets to the parent bank or other group entities.
-This policy is explained further in the Commission's Guidance Note on Up-Streaming.
+This is set out in the Banking Supervision (Large Exposures) Rules and Guidance, 2021.

 What is the Commission's approach to outsourcing?